-Clear Fork Valley Local School District receives 53.14% of it's funding for the district from state dollars which is very beneficial to the overall operations for the education of our students.
+Clear Fork Valley Local School District receives 52.12% of it's funding for the district from state dollars which is very beneficial to the overall operations for the education of our students.

-The district administration is grateful for the changes in the current state budget HB110 as it has reduced the amount that was deducted for programs that were not within the district's control.
-However, future state budgets funding will need to be watched since, the full amount of the Fair School Funding Plan was not totally implemented with this budget and there is no guarantee for future increases in state budgets for FY24-FY26.
+The current state budget, HB110, has now been updated for the May forecast using the Fair School Funding Plan.
+Simulations used for the November forecast projected less state aid than what was actually received due to changes in actual data for enrollment, property tax valuations and income factors.
+Furthermore, future state budgets funding will need to be watched since, the full amount of the Fair School Funding Plan was not totally implemented with this budget and there is no guarantee for future increases in state budgets for FY24-FY26.